hgcl/clara-le/pages/notes/forged-family.md

 ---
+template: /templates/blog-posts.html
+buildScript: "/scripts/formatPostDate.js"
 title: "Forged family"
-modified: "2021-02-14"
+dateModified: "2021-02-14"
-created: "2021-02-14"
+dateCreated: "2021-02-14"
 excerpt: "The kin or family that you choose."
 ---

 The "forged family" is a term coined by Daniel Burns, a political scientist at the University of Dallas.
 It designates the kin or family that you choose.

-I first learned of that concept in the article _The nuclear family was a mistake_[^]David Brooks, _[The Nuclear Family Was a Mistake](www.theatlantic.com/magazine/archive/2020/03/the-nuclear-family-was-a-mistake/605536/)_, The Atlantic, 2020.[^^] by David Brooks.
+I first learned of that concept in the article _The nuclear family was a mistake_[^1] by David Brooks.
 Here are a few notes I took:

 > In 1850, 75 percent of Americans older than 65 lived with relatives; by 1990, only 18 percent did.